Kaddish

 The Kaddish (קַדִּישׁ, 'holy' or 'sanctification'), also transliterated as Qaddish, is a hymn praising God that is recited during Jewish prayer services.
 The central theme of the Kaddish is the magnification and sanctification of God's name.
-In the liturgy, different versions of the Kaddish are functionally chanted or sung as separators of the different sections of the service.
+In the liturgy, different versions of the Kaddish are functionally chanted or sung to separate the sections of the service.

 The term Kaddish is often used to refer specifically to the Mourner's Kaddish, which is chanted as part of the mourning rituals in Judaism in all prayer services, as well as at funerals (other than at the gravesite) and memorials; for 11 Hebrew months after the death of a parent; and in some communities for 30 days after the death of a spouse, sibling, or child.
 A person is described as "saying Kaddish" if they are carrying out these rituals of mourning.
-Mourners recite Kaddish to show that despite the loss they still praise God.
+Mourners recite Kaddish to show that, despite the loss, they still praise God.

-Along with the Shema Yisrael and the Amidah, the Kaddish is one of the most important and central elements in the Jewish liturgy.
-Kaddish is traditionally only recited with a minyan - a quorum of ten adult Jews.
+Along with the Shema Yisrael and the Amidah, the Kaddish is one of the central elements of Jewish liturgy.
+Kaddish is traditionally recited only with a minyan—a quorum of ten adult Jews.

 Variant forms

 The various versions of the Kaddish are as follows.
-Each one generally has a descriptive name and an alternative name which points to a word which appears in that version of Kaddish.
+Each one generally has a descriptive name and an alternative name that points to a word appearing in that version of the Kaddish: